Program Changes to Housing Quality Standards: Frequently Asked Questions (FAQs)

 What program changes is NYCHA making regarding HQS due to NSPIRE?

 • The New York City Housing Authority (NYCHA) will use a new inspection model called National Standards for the Physical Inspection of Real Estate (NSPIRE) for all building/apartment inspections.
-Please be advised that the U.S. Department of Housing and Urban Development (HUD) extended the NSPIRE compliance date by a year to October 1, 2025.
+Please be advised that the U.S. Department of Housing and Urban Development (HUD) extended the NSPIRE compliance date to February 1, 2027.

 • However, the NSPIRE standards for carbon monoxide (CO) and smoke alarms are now in effect.
 Owners must comply with the NSPIRE standards for CO alarms and with chapters 9 (section 915) and 11 (section 1103) of the 2018 International Fire Code (IFC).